montyshyama/htb-postman/README.md

   <img src="screenshots/2.png" width="738">
 </p>

 Port 80 contains a webpage.
-A directory brute-forcing on the page shows nothing interesting to work upon.
+A usual Directory brute-forcing on the page shows nothing interesting to work upon.

 <p align="center">
   <img src="screenshots/3.png" width="738">
 </p>

 Port 6379 is running a redis server.
 There is no authentication kept in place.
+We can use a command line tool called ```redis-cli``` to interact with it.

 ```
 redis-cli -h 10.10.10.160 -p 6379
 ```

-This command can be used to get the current working directory of redis
+This command can be used to get the current working directory of redis.

 ```
 config get dir